riju/faceDetection/explainer.md

 Javacript test programs were created to capture frames and to detect faces at VGA resolution (640x480) at 15 fps.
 The tests were run on Intel Tigerlake running Windows 11.
 A test run length was 120 seconds (2 minutes) with 640x480 pixel frame resolution.

+## User research

+* TEAMS : Supportive, but [not supportive of adding facial expressions](https://www.w3.org/2021/11/24-webrtc-minutes.html#t04) and doubtful on the accuracy of emotion analysis.

+*Agreed, Facial expressions are not part of [Non-goals](https://github.com/riju/faceDetection/blob/main/explainer.md#non-goals) for this API*

+* MEET : Supportive, but many applications might not be using rectangle-bounding box, mask/contour more useful.

+*Currently common platforms such as ChromeOS, Android, and Windows support [system APIs](https://github.com/riju/faceDetection/blob/main/explainer.md#platform-support) which return only face bounding box and landmarks, not accurate contour, and therefore initial implementations are expected to support only bounding-box (ie. a contour with maximum of four points).
+We would keep the API extensible, so that proper contour support can be added in future.
+A few [use-cases for bounding-box face detection](https://github.com/riju/faceDetection/blob/main/explainer.md#key-scenarios) are listed.*

+* Zoom :

 ## Face Detection API